Menithal/ActionCameraPlugin/readme.md

 and written into with debug messages.

 When building a release, make sure NOT to have the DEBUG flag set, otherwise the debug file will be filled to brim.
 We do not want to flood end users.

+### Bug Reports

+You can comments, suggestions, bug reports to me over Discord Malactus#3957 or just leave them as Github Issues